truenas/documentation/static/includes/FeedbackWindow.md

 The **Send Feedback** ![FeedbackIcon](/images/SCALE/Dashboard/FeedbackIcon.png "Feedback Icon") icon opens a feedback window.
 Alternately, go to **System** > **General**, find the **Support** widget, and click **File Ticket** to see the feedback window.

-The feedback window allows users to send page ratings, comments, and report issues or suggest improvements directly to the TrueNAS development team.
+The feedback window allows users to send page ratings, comments, vote for new features on the community forum, report issues, or suggest improvements directly to the TrueNAS development team.
 Submitting a bug report requires a free [Atlassian account](https://id.atlassian.com/signup).

 {{< trueimage src="/images/SCALE/Dashboard/FeedbackWindow.png" alt="Send Feedback Window" id="Send Feedback Window" >}}